Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Greenbank was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Greenbank was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top groups were English (28.9%), Australian (26.1%), and Other (9.3%).
-Some ethnic groups showed significant differences: New Zealanders made up 1.4% vs none regionally, Maori also at 1.4%, and Samoans at 0.8%.
+In terms of ancestry, the top three represented groups are English (28.9%), Australian (26.1%), and Other (9.3%).
+Some ethnic groups show significant variations: New Zealanders make up 1.4% of Greenbank's population (compared to None% regionally), Maori also account for 1.4%, and Samoans comprise 0.8%.

 Frequently Asked Questions - Diversity